-The causes of high blood pressure differ, depending on the age of the child.
-The younger the child, the more likely the high blood pressure is linked to some other illness.
+The causes of high blood pressure differ, depending on a child's age.
+The younger the child, the more likely the high blood pressure is linked to an illness.

-High blood pressure among infants most commonly occurs in those born prematurely.
-Some newborns have high blood pressure because of problems with the kidneys (most commonly), lungs, heart, or vascular system.
-Often, these problems are due to bronchopulmonary dysplasia, an immaturity of the lungs in premature babies, or problems like coarctation of the aorta, a narrowing of part of the major blood vessel that transports blood away from the heart.
+High blood pressure in infants most commonly affects premature babies.
+Some newborns have high blood pressure because of problems with the kidneys (most commonly), lungs, heart, or circulatory system.
+These problems can include bronchopulmonary dysplasia, an immaturity of the lungs in premature babies; or conditions like coarctation of the aorta, a narrowing of part of the major blood vessel that carries blood away from the heart.

-Among school-age kids and teens, hypertension is usually linked to excess weight.
+Among school-age kids and teens, hypertension usually is linked to excess weight.
 In some cases it's due to a problem with the kidneys, although other conditions — like abnormalities in the blood vessels and hormonal disorders — also can be responsible.
 If no specific cause is found, doctors call it "essential hypertension."

 Some medications (such as steroids or oral contraceptives) can lead to high blood pressure, as can overconsumption of alcohol and illegal drugs.

-Because high blood pressure usually doesn't produce any symptoms, diagnosing the condition in kids can be tricky.
-Blood pressure varies a lot from day to day so several blood pressure checkups are often necessary to make the diagnosis (unless the pressure is very high when treatment is needed promptly).
+Because high blood pressure usually doesn't have noticeable symptoms, diagnosing it in kids can be tricky.
+Blood pressure varies a lot from day to day, so several blood pressure checks are often necessary to make the diagnosis (unless the pressure is very high, and then treatment is needed promptly).

 Doctors usually start measuring blood pressure during routine checkups when kids are 3 years old.
-So it's important not to miss these appointments, particularly if your child is obese or if there's a family history of high blood pressure.
+So it's important not to miss these appointments, particularly if your child is overweight or there's a family history of high blood pressure.

-Although rare in kids, mild to moderate hypertension over time can cause damage to the heart, kidneys, and blood vessels.
-Diagnosing and treating high blood pressure will help prevent this damage.
+Remember, while mild-to-moderate hypertension is rare in kids, over time it can damage the heart, kidneys, and blood vessels.
+Diagnosing and treating it will help prevent this damage.